shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-05-Installing3rdPartyPackages.md

 Opening the QRReader app in the Builder will show us an app with no Screens, but since we just installed our QR Reader Extension onto the app, we can just add the QRReader screen to it by clicking on the + button next to Screens, going to the Custom category and selecting the QR Reader Extension.

-This specific native dependency that we're using is already linked in the Shoutem Preview app, so we will be able to preview the app on our device.
+This specific native dependency that we're using (`react-native-camera`) is already linked and installed in the Shoutem Preview app, so we will be able to preview the app on our device.
 Click "Preview on Device" and scan the QR code using the Shoutem Preview app.
 Once it finishes building and loading our QRReader app, scan that same QR code and the app will produce an alert that contains our QRReader app's preview link.

 With any other native dependency, previewing the app through the Builder or through the Shoutem Preview app won't be possible, because we can't change the native code of the previewer, so instead we have to preview it [locally](http://shoutem.github.io/docs/extensions/tutorials/setting-local-environment) using `$ shoutem run-ios` or `$ shoutem run-android` and picking the QRReader app we just created.